How to get rid of limescale: Tips for removing limescale

 - taps and more

 As well as removing limescale, this product can also remove rust stains, uric acid and verdigris.
-HG professional limescale remover is also available, in 500ml and 1L.
+HG limescale remover concentrate is also available, in 500ml and 1L.

-HG limescale remover foam spray and HG limescale remover foam spray with a fresh scent are great for removing limescale from the toilet, taps and more.
-These products work more quickly, thoroughly and leave your home smelling fresh.
+HG limescale remover foam spray is great for removing limescale from the toilet, taps and more.
+This product works more quickly and thoroughly.

 All of our limescale removing products can leave you with spotless bathrooms and kitchens, without affecting any other surfaces like chrome, glaze or grout.
 Our products create a thick foam which not only removes limescale, but helps to keep it away.

-In addition to HG scale away foam spray and HG scale away foam spray with fresh scent, we also have HG limescale remover foam spray super powerful for removing extremely stubborn scale.
+In addition to HG scale away foam spray, we also have HG limescale remover foam spray super powerful for removing extremely stubborn scale.

 Tips for limescale prevention